SaritaPhD/End-to-End-Resume-Application-Tracking-System-LLM-/README.md

 - Upload your resume in PDF format.

-- Click on the "Tell Me About the Resume" button to get a professional evaluation or the "Percentage match" button to get a percentage match evaluation.
+- Click on the "Submit" button to get a professional evaluation or the "Percentage match" button to get a percentage match evaluation.

 ![Alt text](<Screenshot 2024-07-25 at 5.22.19 PM.png>)